rust-lang/book/src/ch16-01-threads.md

 }
 ```

-Becuase we access `v` inside the closure, the closure will capture it into its
+Because we access `v` inside the closure, the closure will capture it into its
 environment.
 And because `thread::spawn` runs this closure in a new thread, we
 can access `v` inside that new thread.